3:10 to Yuma (2007)

 Is it any good?

-All of the supporting players -- from an almost unrecognizable Peter Fonda as the haggard bounty hunter leading the way to the train station to Foster's stylized take on a wild-eyed murderer -- are remarkable.
+The supporting players -- from a barely recognizable Peter Fonda as the haggard bounty hunter leading the way to the train station to Foster's stylized take on a wild-eyed murderer -- are remarkable.
 Even 15-year-old Lerman holds his own with Bale and Crowe.
 Like all Westerns, this is a testosterone-driven film, but the psychological tug-of-war between the two leads provides an emotional counterpoint to all the bloodshed.

 Director James Mangold (Walk the Line) thrives on characters who are neither purely sinner nor saint, and in this remake of the original 1957 Glenn Ford film, he's revitalized a dying genre with the idea that even bad men in black hats can redeem themselves.

 Families can talk about remakes.
 Why does Hollywood like to remake (or "re-imagine") old films?
 Can you think of any remakes that ended up being better than the original?
 Families can also discuss the two main characters.
 Is Wade completely rotten?
 What makes him a "bad guy"?